 Refers to the existing string |

-is passed by value instead of const reference as it consumes only a small amount of memory.
+The IN parameter of a std::string_view is passed by value instead of const reference as it consumes only a small amount of memory.

-Write debugging/tracing messages to std::cerr
+Write debugging/tracing messages to std::cerr, not std::cout:

 std::cerr for error output |

-is.
+std::cout for output, so this gives a way for the user to separate the intended output from error messagesstd::cerr is not buffered, while std::cout is.
 If your program crashes, any unbuffered output may be lost.
 So, you may not see your debugging messages.